Component Search REST API

 Using GET requests it allows you to retrieve component information such as application ID, application name, report HTML URL, component hash, component coordinates, the highest threat level of the policy violations (for the found component), and dependency information.

 Below, we’ve provided an example of the GET request.
 We’ve done this using the HTTP client cURL.
 Of course, you could use any HTTP client tool.
-Additionally, to help demonstrate use of the API, we’ve broken out the various pieces for this request and provided an example of data that is retrieved.
+Additionally, to help demonstrate the use of the API, we’ve broken out the various pieces for this request and provided an example of data that is retrieved.

 Searching for Components